newatoms/beta/_private/pitches/stby.md

 ### Method

 We look at the impact that STBY had on past clients/products/services.

-It would be good if you could suggest a client to look at.
+> It would be good if you could suggest a client to look at.

 ### Outcome

 * Create insights within the organisation
 * Show how good the product/service is
 * Improve relationship with existing audience
+* Create new audience

-## Pitch 4: What do you think your partner does?
+## #4 What do you think your partner does?

 ### Goal

-To show the personal side of standby and show their competence
+To show the personal side of standby and their competence

 ### Method